 The business side of WhatsApp E-commerce is quite interesting!

-There are companies that use the application for customer service to respond to questions, to send off instant promotional material.
+There are companies that use the application for customer service to respond to questions and to send off instant promotional material.

 Currently, it is being used as a form of E-commerce with payment services being made available.